sailfishos-oneplus5/important/README.md

 [Sailfish OS](https://sailfishos.org/) (often abbreviated as SFOS) is an independent and mature mobile Linux distribution focused on privacy and security.
 It provides a true alternative to the dominant mobile operating systems such as Google's Android and Apple's iOS.
 For example [it is being adopted by the Russian government](https://techcrunch.com/2016/11/29/jollas-sailfish-os-now-certified-as-russias-first-android-alternative/) for it's secure nature.

-My ultimate goal with this project is to port Sailfish OS to the [OnePlus 5](https://www.gsmarena.com/oneplus_5-8647.php) (and maybe later [5T](https://www.gsmarena.com/oneplus_5t-8912.php) with unified builds).
+My ultimate goal with this project is to port Sailfish OS to the [OnePlus 5](https://www.gsmarena.com/oneplus_5-8647.php) and [5T](https://www.gsmarena.com/oneplus_5t-8912.php).

 ## Issues